kousunh/Excel-mcp-server/README.md

 ## Troubleshooting

 1. **Excel not found**: Ensure Excel is running with at least one workbook open
+2. **Python not found**: Ensure Python 3.8+ is installed and in PATH
+3. **Import errors**: Re-run setup script or manually install dependencies
-2. **VBA errors**: Check Excel's macro security settings
+4. **VBA errors**: Check Excel's macro security settings
-3. **Permission errors**: Some operations require "Trust access to the VBA project object model" to be enabled in Excel
+5. **Permission errors**: Some operations require "Trust access to the VBA project object model" to be enabled

+## Development

+To contribute or make modifications:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 ## Security Notes

 - The server only operates on local Excel files
 - VBA code is executed in temporary modules that are deleted after execution
+- Python virtual environment isolates dependencies

 ## License

 MIT